Gas tungsten arc welding: Aluminum and magnesium

 Aluminum and magnesium are most often welded using alternating current, but the use of direct current is also possible, depending on the properties desired.
 Before welding, the work area should be cleaned and may be preheated to 175 to 200 C for aluminum or to a maximum of 150 C for thick magnesium workpieces to improve penetration and increase travel speed.
-Alternating current can provide a self-cleaning effect, removing the thin, refractory aluminum oxide layer that forms on aluminum metal within minutes of exposure to air.
+Alternating current can provide a self-cleaning effect, removing the thin, refractory aluminum oxide layer that forms on aluminum within minutes of exposure to air.
 This oxide layer must be removed for welding to occur.
 When alternating current is used, pure tungsten electrodes or zirconiated tungsten electrodes are preferred over thoriated electrodes, as the latter are more likely to "spit" electrode particles across the welding arc into the weld.
 Blunt electrode tips are preferred, and pure argon shielding gas should be employed for thin workpieces.
 Introducing helium allows for greater penetration in thicker workpieces, but can make arc starting difficult.

 Direct current of either polarity, positive or negative, can be used to weld aluminum and magnesium as well.
 Direct current with a negatively charged electrode (DCEN) allows for high penetration.
 Argon is commonly used as a shielding gas for DCEN welding of aluminum.
 Shielding gases with high helium contents are often used for higher penetration in thicker materials.
 Thoriated electrodes are suitable for use in DCEN welding of aluminum.
 Direct current with a positively charged electrode (DCEP) is used primarily for shallow welds, especially those with a joint thickness of less than 1.6 mm.
 A thoriated tungsten electrode is commonly used, along with pure argon shielding gas.